 Day Seven – Shomare to Dingboche Monday 28 September 2015

 The yaks that arrived after dark the night before at our lodge were brought down from the hill early in the morning.
 They were loaded up on the lawn in front of the lodge.
 A vet (well possibly not a vet as such) came to attend to one of the yaks so we witnessed the ointment and injection procedure while we waited for our breakfast.

 Which reminds me it usually is a good idea to order your breakfast the night before and your dinner a bit beforehand to give the person cooking time to get organised.

 We said goodbye to Ngima (means Sunday) and her husband Lhakpa (means Wednesday) from the lodge.
 Sherpa people’s first name is always the day of week.
 This can be confusing.
 Ngima and Lhakpa spent some time explaining this the night before.

-After a steepish ascent it was a lovely and fairly flat walking over heavily rutted but flat grassy tracts of land.
+After a steep ascent out of Shomare it was a lovely walk over heavily rutted but flat grassy tracts of land.
 We passed lots of yak pastures and a woman gathering dung for fuel.
 We didn’t know it at the time but India had put an embargo on goods going into Nepal.
 Nepal’s gas comes from India which meant no gas was coming in either.
 This may have accounted for the lack of donkey trains as they carry the gas up the mountains.

 I met two people coming back from Everest Base Camp who really raved about it.
 The actual Base Camp has the reputation for not being very picturesque and really the view from Kala Patthar is the highlight of the Everest Base Camp Trek.
 One woman suggested we go to EBC in the morning rather than the afternoon, which we did.

 Had a great warm shower in a spacious shower room outside.
-It was our first opportunity to wash out some clothes and have them dry on the following acclimatisation day.
+It was our first opportunity to wash clothes and have them dry on the following acclimatisation day.